EverNife/EveryDatabase/README.md

 docker compose down -v          # stop + wipe volumes
 ```

-Running `./gradlew :core:test` brings the containers up automatically (the Gradle docker-compose plugin is wired to the `test` task). **Suites self-skip when their server is unreachable**, so the build never fails just because a database is down.
+Running `./gradlew :core:test` brings the containers up automatically (the Gradle docker-compose plugin is wired to the `test` task).
+No Docker on the machine?
+Add `-PnoDocker` to skip the compose wiring entirely — the SQL/Mongo suites **self-skip when their server is unreachable**, and the embedded suites (H2, local files, in-memory) still run.

 ### Running specific tests